 Our personal injury lawyers are committed to justice for workers injured on the job because of unsafe work conditions.
 We consider your employer’s noncompliance with OSHA standards to be unacceptable and we assertively pursue all legal recourses.
 To maximize your damages award, we consult with medical professionals who advise us about the nature and types of injuries you sustained.
 To prove causation, we rely on experts in engineering and construction.

 To recover the maximum damages for your workplace scaffold accident, call Gelman Gelman Wiskow & McCarthy LLC at 862-263-0770 or contact us online to schedule your one-hour free initial consultation.
-We have offices in Elmwood Park, Dover, Bernardsville and Newton, and serve clients throughout the state.
+We have offices in Elmwood Park and Bernardsville, and serve clients throughout the state.